department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 ### Usability guidance: how to use it
 - Keep action link content short.
 Start with a verb.
 For example: “*Apply for health care benefits*” or “*Register for care*”
 - The icon on the left of the link text will be slightly out of the grid to grab the attention of the user.
+- Primary (green) action links and default (blue) action links can exist on the same page.
+We do not recommend having them side by side.

 ### How to use other links
 - If you want to use a link that needs less hierarchy than an action link, we recommend using this active link style.
 Active link styles can be accompanied by a right facing chevron icon for more emphasis.